freealise/freealise/plots/dj_postman.md

 from the stage and baiting audiences with jokes about Germany's loss in World War II.
 Lennon also took to giving crowds an open-palmed benediction in the style of the Pope.'
 (reason: disappointment with Christianity - https://en.wikipedia.org/wiki/More_popular_than_Jesus)

+_
+He told me that if it hadn't been for the Night Watchman, he might have had to give up writing.
+He had exhausted all his own stories.
+For weeks he cudgelled his brain in vain.
+Then suddenly in desperation he seized his pen and wrote:
+"Speaking of wimmen," said the Night Watchman.
+And after that, it was plain sailing.
+He left it to the Night Watchman.
+The Night Watchman talked on.
+(JKJ, 'My Life and Times')